chiffa/BioFlow/dev_log.rst

         - on _set_sampling_background

  - TODO: perform the modification of the background selection and registration logic.
-        TODO: First, it doesn't have to be integrated between the AnnotationAccess interface and ReactomeInterface
+        DONE: First, it doesn't have to be integrated between the AnnotationAccess interface and ReactomeInterface
         TODO: Second, we can project the background into what can be sampled instead of re-defining the root of the sampling altogether.
-        TODO: Background is no more a parameter supplied upon constructions, but only for the sampling, where it still gets saved with the sampling code.
+        DONE: Background is no more a parameter supplied upon constructions, but only for the sampling, where it still gets saved with the sampling code.
         TODO: the transformation within the sampling is done